The only 4 internal communications tools you need

 Keep reading for more specifics & what to look for in each internal communications tool!

-We’re all in a seemingly endless pursuit of inbox zero, and many of us have strong feelings about email etiquette; but the fact remains, your employees are checking their email, and the best way to communicate with an audience is to meet them where they’re at!
+We’re all in a seemingly endless pursuit of inbox zero, and many of us have strong feelings about email etiquette… but the fact remains, your employees are checking their email.
+The latest trends report showed 94% of internal comms teams are leading with email – and the best way to communicate with an audience is to meet them where they’re at!

 Of course, there isn’t a business on the planet that isn’t using some kind of tool for email.
 Either you’re going straight through the email service itself (Gmail/Outlook), you’ve upgraded to email marketing software (Mailchimp/Constant Contact), or you’ve opted for an internal communications platform that offers email as a channel (hello!).

-If you’re going to do internal emails right, it’s important to choose a great tool.
+If you’re going to do internal emails right, it’s important to choose a real internal email platform.
 Running your team and/or company communications directly through Gmail and Outlook provides zero visibility into the effectiveness of your messages, and managing different distribution lists within that can be really, really painful (and almost impossible if you have more than 100 employees).
 Your messages are probably largely text-based (which isn’t very engaging) and don’t have a lot of formatting, or you’re attaching a PDF with the newsletter or the mission-critical information you’re trying to communicate.

 The second best thing is to use email marketing software.
 Many of these offer basic analytics (open/click-through rates), and come with some templates to help you create more engaging, dynamic content.
 You’ll be able to see what messages are resonating with your audience, and tweak your strategy accordingly.